alexcbruno/themed-mui-storybook/README.md

 # Anima's sample storybook

-This is a simple sotrybook configuration with the Anima's Storybook addon pre-installed.
+This is a simple Storybook configuration with the Anima's Storybook addon pre-installed.